redpesk-samples/helloworld-binding/docs/5-Validation-and-Testing.md

 ## redtest package

-The RPM specification provides the `helloworld-binding-redtest` sub-package.
-It contains:
+The RPM specification provides the `helloworld-binding-redtest` subpackage.
+The default coverage-enabled RPM build instruments the binding installed by the main `helloworld-binding` package.
+The redtest subpackage contains:

-- an instrumented build of the binding for code coverage;
 - `tests.py`;
 - the `run-redtest` entry point;
 - coverage metadata;